×

 Example:

-An always on assistant retrieves concise answers from the organisation’s operations and business support systems, playbooks and care scripts.
+Cut time-to-answer and keep the operation moving when staff need guidance right away.
 It tells teams how to title a major incident, what to include in an activation note and who to notify for fibre cuts so they can act without guessing.

 Example Solution 24 7 Learning Assistants illustration